winniediana4/News_API/README.md

-# News_APIis a web application that displays a list of various news sources.
+# News_API is a web application that displays a list of various news sources.
 On choosing a news source, it will preview the top news articles of the day.
 Clicking a news article will redirect the user to read it fully from the news source.
 It achieves this by using the News API.

 You can view the site at:Heroku